Do you want to improve your health, but you don’t have the time to work out?

 – Improve longevity and vitality

-The 8 Brocade Qigong is known as the 8 Silken Movements and it was primarily designed as a form of medical Qi Gong to improve health by harmonizing the function of the organs and glands (energy centers).
+The 8 Brocade Qigong is known as the 8 Silken Movements and it was primarily designed as a form of medical Qigong to improve health by harmonizing the function of the organs and the energy centers of the body, also known as glands.
 These exercises can be done daily or every other day to promote health and balance.
-Qigong is a wonderful activity to incorporate in your daily routine suitable for any individual of any age.
-Start your practice today!
-The video will be automatically sent once your purchase and you can do it everyday in the comfort of your own home!

 “Qigong cultivates our bodies through physical movement and develop in us acute mental awareness.
 We can also engage in regular meditation to nurture our insight.
 With a consistent meditation practice that can be as simple as breathing exercises, we can cultivate mindfulness and clarity to deal with our emotions in a healthy way.
 Through meditation we develop the equanimity to accept the unsatisfactory circumstances of our lives with compassion and loving kindness.”